 PITTSFORD, N.Y.
-(AP) Buffalo Bills owner Terry Pegula outlines one simple objective he would like to see his team achieve this year: Respect.
+(AP) Buffalo Bills owner Terry Pegula has but one simple objective he would like to see his team achieve this year: Respect.

-Earn that, he says, and the rest will eventually follow for a once-proud franchise whose reputation has been tarnished during a 17-year playoff drought - the longest active streak in North America's four major professional sports.
+Earn that, he said on Wednesday, and the rest will eventually follow for a once-proud franchise whose reputation has been tarnished during a 17-year playoff drought - the longest active streak in North America's four major professional sports.

 More AP NFL: www.pro32.ap.org and www.twitter.com/AP-NFL